- Newly admitted students: Welcome! Register for CEE classes.

 Print a copy of your MyPlan (use the “print” button for a print-friendly version) and have a faculty mentor sign the sheet and submit it to the CEE advising office (More Hall 201).

 - Juniors: Schedule to take the EIT exam.
-Optimal time to take the FE exam is after Junior year, and before the academic year begins.
+The optimal time to take the FE exam is after Junior year, and before the academic year begins.

 - Ensure that your contact information is up-to-date.
 Diplomas are mailed to your permanent address approximately two to three months after your date of graduation.